Importance of marketing research for a startup MVP development

-In two days we found a group of people to create a vote of important questions for our research.
-As a result, we received answers from 50 people who are living with this disease.
-After conducting a survey, we accurately identified their real needs and found out that our assumptions were not entirely correct.
+In two days, we found a group of people to create a vote of important questions for our research.
+As a result, we received answers from 50 people living with this disease.
+After conducting a survey, we accurately identified their real needs and discovered that our assumptions were incorrect.

 Technical preparation for MVP is investigating technical possibilities, developing PoC for testing, product design and you can read more about the importance of UI/UX here.
 Sometimes you need to separate PoC from MVP and do it separately.
-All this is needed to more accurately assess the MVP.
+All this is needed to assess the MVP more accurately.

 The founder will not do it alone unless it is 2-3 very competent co-founders with technical, marketing, business, and financial experience.
-We have 3 specialists who have almost 40 years of working experience three in business development, finance, and marketing.
+We have dedicated development team who have almost 40 years of working experience three in business development, finance, and marketing.
 Therefore, if you have an idea, SaaS development, or desire to do something new, our team will help you to bring it to life without unnecessary risks and financial losses.